BBK-SDP-2015-BM/cw-two/readme.md

 Mastermind
 SDP Coursework 2
+Contributors:
-by Caleb Clayton and Basil Mason
+Caleb Clayton - GitHub account: claytoncaleb and BBK-PiJ-2014-51 Basil Mason - GitHub account: BasilMason

 This our fully functional Mastermind implementation.

 Dependency Injection is supplied by the Spring Framework.
+The path of the beans.xml file must be specified in Mastermind.java

 To add a new peg, extend the peg class with a short implementation, specifying the colour. e.g.